Generic Name: prochlorperazine maleate

-Patients with bone marrow depression or who have previously demonstrated a hypersensitivity reaction (e.g., blood dyscrasias, jaundice) with a phenothiazine should not receive any phenothiazine, including Compazine, unless in the judgment of the physician the potential benefits of treatment outweigh the possible hazards.
+Patients with bone marrow depression or who have previously demonstrated a hypersensitivity reaction (e.g., blood dyscrasias, jaundice) with a phenothiazine should not receive any phenothiazine, including Compazine® (prochlorperazine maleate tablets USP), unless in the judgment of the physician the potential benefits of treatment outweigh the possible hazards.

 Phenothiazines may intensify or prolong the action of central nervous system depressants (e.g., alcohol, anesthetics, narcotics).

 There is evidence that phenothiazines are excreted in the breast milk of nursing mothers.
-Caution should be exercised when Compazine is administered to a nursing woman.
+Caution should be exercised when prochlorperazine is administered to a nursing woman.

-The antiemetic action of Compazine (prochlorperazine) may mask the signs and symptoms of overdosage of other drugs and may obscure the diagnosis and treatment of other conditions such as intestinal obstruction, brain tumor and Reye’s syndrome (see WARNINGS).
+The anti-emetic action of prochlorperazine may mask the signs and symptoms of overdosage of other drugs and may obscure the diagnosis and treatment of other conditions such as intestinal obstruction, brain tumor and Reye’s syndrome (see WARNINGS).

-When Compazine is used with cancer chemotherapeutic drugs, vomiting as a sign of the toxicity of these agents may be obscured by the antiemetic effect of Compazine.
+When prochlorperazine is used with cancer chemotherapeutic drugs, vomiting as a sign of the toxicity of these agents may be obscured by the anti-emetic effect of prochlorperazine.

-Aspiration of vomitus has occurred in a few post-surgical patients who have received Compazine (prochlorperazine) as an antiemetic.
+Aspiration of vomitus has occurred in a few post-surgical patients who have received prochlorperazine as an anti-emetic.
 Although no causal relationship has been established, this possibility should be borne in mind during surgical aftercare.

 Deep sleep, from which patients can be aroused, and coma have been reported, usually with overdosage.